Graph Anomaly Detection in Time Series: A Survey: Challenges and Future Directions

-\textbf{On Equivalence between \g{Intra-variable and Inter-variable} Dependencies}.
-Simultaneous capturing of the \g{intra-variable} and \g{inter-variable} dependencies in time-series data is very important for effective anomaly detection.
+\textbf{On Equivalence between Intra-variable and Inter-variable Dependencies}.
+Capturing both intra- and inter-variable dependencies in time-series data is very important for effective AD.
 However, many existing methods could not handle this problem.
-Regarding \g{intra-variable} dependency, time-series data often involve long-\b{term} \g{intra-variable} correlations, yet many existing studies could not tackle this issue. \s{Several recent novel deep sequence models \cite{gu2021efficiently} enable capturing of the long-\b{term} dependency in the long sequences.} Regarding \g{inter-variable} dependency, it is difficult to pre-define the graph \t{features and adjacency matrices} for many time-series systems due to the limited prior knowledge of the developer.
-Recent studies have shown that without pre-defined graphs, graph structure learning techniques \cite{zhu2021survey} can learn the graph \t{information, i.e., the features of nodes/edges and adjacency matrices}, which dynamically evolves over time. \b{This provides a} better capturing of the system's underlying mechanism.
-Therefore, \b{a proper integrating of} both graph structure learning techniques and deep sequence models \b{is essential to provide more reliable and accurate detection techniques.}
+Regarding intra-variable dependency, time-series data often involve long-term intra-variable correlations, yet many existing studies could not tackle this issue.
+Regarding inter-variable dependency, it is difficult to pre-define the graph features and adjacency matrices for many time-series systems due to the limited prior knowledge of the developer.
+Recent studies have shown that without pre-defined graphs, graph structure learning techniques \cite{zhu2021survey} can learn the graph information, i.e., the node/edge features and adjacency matrices, which dynamically evolves over time.
+This provides a better capturing of the system's underlying mechanism.
+Hence, a proper integrating of both graph learning techniques and deep sequence models is essential to provide more accurate AD.